 We know more about the brain than ever before and developments in neuroscience have shown the important links between communication, language acquisition and emotional development.
 The truth is that humans need to talk with each other.
 Thoughts, ideas and feelings stored inside and left unexpressed through language can leave us emotionally or psychologically overwhelmed.

 Language, it seems, has evolved for many reasons.

 Most of us talk all the time but really talking isn’t always so easy

 Talking about things that really matter may be difficult and sometimes the hardest thing about feelings is sharing them with other people.
-We often confine our most significant emotions to our internal world.
+We often confine our most significant thoughts and emotions to our internal world.
+We hold them safely in our bodies.
 These thoughts or feelings are very alive within us but we may never feel confident to share them with friends and family.
 They remain inside us, and sometimes take on a life of their own.

 We often feel afraid of being judged for our thoughts, hopes or feelings and this makes sharing these parts of ourselves difficult.
 We may doubt ourselves.
 We may feel shame.
 We may worry what other people will think of us.
 We may fear that we are the only person with these thoughts or feelings and that no one will understand.

 The truth is simple: talking is good for you

 A catharsis is defined as the expression or discharge of repressed emotions and ideas.
 Putting emotions and thoughts into words can relieve emotional unease and untangle complex feelings and ideas.
 Getting problematic emotions out of ourselves and into the world allows us to focus on our feelings from a distance and helps us maintain good mental health.

 Talking can also help resolve problems.
 Through talking feelings get expressed, we gain more clarity in our thoughts and solutions will often surface.
 In talking with another person, new perspectives often come to light and new perspectives can make old issues feel very different.